10 Weird Things To Do In London

 8. The Churchill Arms

-If you’re around Hyde park head over to the Churchill Arms.
+If you’re looking for things to do near Hyde park head over to the Churchill Arms.
 It’s claimed to be one of the most photographed pubs in the world as the exterior is covered top to bottom in flowers.
 The foods not bad either, if its too crammed head next door for delicious Thai food!
 Don’t forget to visit the Churchill war rooms while you’re in the city, an unmissable part of British history.
+Plus you can get a picture with (the old) 10 Downing Street.

 9. Boxpark Shoreditch

 If you haven’t had lunch in a shipping container where have you been?
 It seems all the rage in European cities now and for good reason.
 The small start up businesses that occupy them seem to serve up some of the tastiest and unique fusion food around.
-Head over to Boxpark for Jerk burgers that will change your life!
+Head over to Boxpark for Jerk burgers that will change your life.
+Or your taste buds at least.

 10. Do a tour of the underground tube systems

-These are just some of my favourite places to visit in London.
+These are just some of the best weird and quirky things to do in London.
 There is so much to do in this city, although it’s not cheap there are some really great things you can do for free!
-Any other top places to recommend?
+Do you have any other top places to recommend?
 Drop a comment below.